little-enoki/Healthcare-Insurance-Claim-Approval-Agent/README.md

 # Health Insurance Claims Approval Agent
-This repository contains a safe, fully synthetic reconstruction of a claim approval agent I developed in my previous role.
+This repository contains a safe, fully synthetic reconstruction of a claims approval agent I developed in my previous role.
 The goal of the original system was to automate part of the medical claim review workflow by combining structured data validation with an LLM-based reasoning layer.

 All examples, datasets, and logic in this repo are fabricated for demonstration purposes only.